uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_map_cls/unsafe_modifiers.rst

         node_type unsafe_extract( const key_type& key );

-    If an element with the key equal to ``key`` exists, transfers ownership of this element from the container to the node handle.
+    If an element with the key equivalent to ``key`` exists, transfers ownership of this element from the container to the node handle.

     No copy or move constructors of ``value_type`` are performed.